A topic from the subject of Inorganic Chemistry in Chemistry.

 3. Pour the filtered solution into a clean glass jar.

-4. Tie a string or wire to a pencil or straw and suspend it in the solution, leaving about 1 cm of the string or wire submerged.
+4. Tie a string or wire to a pencil or straw and suspend it in the solution, ensuring about 1 cm of the string or wire is submerged.
+This provides a nucleation site for crystal growth.

-5. Place the jar in a warm, draft-free location and cover it with a lid to prevent evaporation.
+5. Place the jar in a warm, draft-free location and cover it with a lid to prevent evaporation and maintain a stable environment.

-6. Allow the solution to crystallize over a period of several days or weeks.
+6. Allow the solution to cool slowly and crystallize over a period of several days or weeks.
+Observe the crystal growth over time.

-• Seed crystal: The string or wire provides a surface for the crystals to nucleate and grow on.
+• Nucleation: The string or wire acts as a seed crystal, providing a surface for the salt molecules to adhere to and begin crystal formation.

 Significance: